AzwadFawadHasan/AirQualityIndex_dbmsProject/README.md

 ## What is this about

-This project is about Air Quality
+This project is about Air Quality index....